jesslindee/jekyll-now/_posts/2016-10-10-Week-Seven.md

 	A busy schedule.
 For the rest of the semester I'll be participating in 2 different group coding projects, which will be a challenge.
 Time management is definitely a key part of this semester.

 3. What will you do next week?
 	Next week I will meet with my IDB group and dive into the project.
 At the moment we're still coming up with ideas.
 The project seems a little overwhelming right now because I haven't worked with most of the tools we're supposed to use, but hopefully I'll catch on quickly.
-I think it will be beneficial to know these technologies for the future.
-I'm excited to work on this project!
+Overall, I'm excited to work on this project!
 I'm sure it'll be challenging, but also rewarding.

 My experience in the class:
 	The exam wasn't as bad as I was expecting; however I still made some silly errors.
 I think I need to study differently for future exams in this class.
 I hadn't used many of the coding concepts we studied by the time the exam rolled around, which was not a great situation.
 It would've been helpful to have been more comfortable with these ideas.
 For future exams I will definitely focus more on using the functions and practices we learn.
 Additionally I'll start studying earlier so that I don't have to cram as much and can spend more time digesting what we're doing.